 Privacy is a bigger deal now than ever before.
 People know how much sites can track them these days and are taking active steps to prevent it.
+After all, some of that tracking can be pretty creepy.
 A good privacy browser can help.
 They generally don’t save cookies, often block trackers, and sometimes even block advertising.
-There are three types of privacy browser.
+There are three types of privacy browsers.
 The first actively deletes all traces of you browsing the web after you exit, including cookies, history, passwords, etc. The second type blocks trackers, ads, and keeps websites from knowing who you are.
 Finally, the third type does both.
 We have all three types on this list.
-Here are the best privacy browsers for Android.
+Here are the best privacy web browsers for Android.

 DuckDuckGo Privacy Browser